 You should immediately:

-1. Change ALL OF YOUR PASSWORDS, especially those on the impacted sites.
+- Change ALL of your passwords, especially those on the impacted sites

-2. Make sure you have 2-step authentication setup for all important accounts.
+- Make sure you have 2-factor authentication setup for all important accounts

 Where can I learn more about this security breach?